 Marginal utility theory examines the increase in satisfaction consumers gain from consuming an extra unit of a good.

-- Marginal utility is the benefit from consuming an extra unit
+- Marginal utility is the benefit of consuming an extra unit

 This utility is not constant.
 Often we get diminishing marginal utility.
 The first piece of chocolate cake gives more utility than the 7th piece.

-In the above example, total utility (190) is maximised after just three pieces of chocolate cake.
+In the above example, total utility (300) is maximised after just four pieces of chocolate cake.

 Utility and price